AnyLog-co/documentation/anylog commands.md

 ## Get DNS Name

 The command **get dns name** returns the name assigned to an IP address using the Domain Name System (DNS).
 Usage:

 ```anylog
 get dns name where ip = [local or external ip]
 ```
-If IP is not provided, the external (global IP) of the node is used.
+If IP is not provided, the external (global IP) of the node is used and the global DNS is returned.

 Examples:
 ```anylog